PersonX132/LegRadNet/README.md

    - Explore domain-specific transformations for knee radiographs, or apply self-supervised methods on unlabeled medical images.
 4. **Attention Visualization**
    - For multi-head attention gating, a script could map how each backbone is weighted across multiple images.

+## License

+This project is licensed under the **MIT License**.

+This means **anyone** can:
+- **Use** this software for any purpose (personal, academic, commercial, etc.).
+- **Modify** and adapt it freely.
+- **Distribute** it, including selling or incorporating it into other projects.
+- **Sublicense** it under a different license if desired.

+The **only requirement** is that the original copyright notice is included in all copies or substantial portions of the software.

+This software is provided **"as is"**, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
+In no event shall the author be liable for any claims, damages, or other liabilities.

+For full details, see the **[LICENSE](LICENSE)** file.